Mariia-Lepneva/Guangji_Monastery/README.md

 The repository includes Gephi files, image files, and Excel files for both Figures.

+This research was supported by the Research Foundation Flanders (FWO) within the framework of the postdoctoral project ‘Vinaya revival on Baohua mountain in Ming-Qing China’ (file no. 1254524 N).

 # Citation:
 If you are using this dataset please cite: